lcorr8/broadway-now-cli-gem/NOTES.md

 --------------------part 2 --------------------------------------

-1. index scraper, should make a shows array(but not of instances only of hashes with their future instance's attributes [for mass assignment]. each member of the array with the info that can be pulled from the main page. the info should come as a hash! this method takes in a url as an attribute.
+x 1. index scraper, should make a shows array(but not of instances only of hashes with their future instance's attributes [for mass assignment]. each member of the array with the info that can be pulled from the main page. the info should come as a hash! this method takes in a url as an attribute.

-2. more info scraper, should receive a show's url. make another hash with story and price attributes.
+x 2. more info scraper, should receive a show's url. make another hash with story and price attributes.

 -0-

 Show class

-3.(1) will create an instance of a show, from the hash within the shows array (from index scraper).
+x 3.(1) will create an instance of a show, from the hash within the shows array (from index scraper).

-4.(1) if you use mass assignment in initialize when this object is instantiated then it will have the following attributes: name,theater, running time, and url. add instance to an @@all.
+x 4.(1) if you use mass assignment in initialize when this object is instantiated then it will have the following attributes: name,theater, running time, and url. add instance to an @@all.

-5.(2) will mass assign the info from additional info hash (story and price) to self()
+x 5.(2) will mass assign the info from additional info hash ( story and price) to self()

-6.make a reader for @@all
+x 6.make a reader for @@all

+today currently connects scraped show info and cli for display. connect new scraped info with cli.

 -0-

 cli

 call: make shows(1,3), add extra info(6,2,5), display shows (maybe leave display hard coded in cli for now).

+make sure to link all to cli display. for display of most popular 20 shows.